wdas/unf/doc/sphinx/api_reference/python/Notice/ObjectsChanged.rst

     Notice sent in response to authored changes that affect any Usd Object.

-    This notice type is the autonomous equivalent of the `Usd.Notice.ObjectsChanged`_ notice type.
+    This notice type is the standalone equivalent of the :usd-cpp:`UsdNotice::ObjectsChanged` notice type.

     .. py:method:: AffectedObject(object)